Progressive BS Conveyancing Lender Panel Compliance Tool

 Feel free to make use of the find a conveyancing panel search on this website.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Progressive BS solicitor panel.

-There is generally no requirements by lenders for their firms to operate on a no-sale-no-fee basis.
+On the whole there are no requirements by lenders for their firms to operate on a no-sale-no-fee basis.
 There a small number of lenders who operate a very restricted conveyancing panel managed by a third party company (often termed in the industry as a ‘gatekeeper’).
 That third party may impose certain conditions such as non-sale-no fee on the panel firms.
-If you require this as a condition of your conveyancing then you should check with the conveyancing firm that this is part of their service
+If you require this as a condition of your conveyancing then you should check with the conveyancing firm that this is part of their package

 Copyright © Lexsure Limited, 2026